-Counters usually increase over time but might briefly go to zero, for example, in case of a network outage.
+Counter metrics usually increase over time but might reset back to zero, for example, when a service or system restarts.
 Users can wrap rate() around a counter if they want to ignore temporary 0 values and see only the positive rate of change.

 Wavefront internal metrics that are counters include

 Counter Example (Count Total)

 In most cases, you can get the information you need from a counter as follows:

 - A counter usually represents something like “how many requests have been processed” or “how many errors happened”.
 You get the metric like this:

 rate()function to get the corresponding per-second rate so you know, for example, “how many requests have been processed per second?” or “How many errors are happening per second”:

 - There are often multiple time series that have the counter (e.g. coming from different sources).
 Each time series reports the count of the requests received or errors.
 If you’re interested in the total count across your system, you can use

 sum()to sum it up into a single time series.